sbcas/chef-rfc/new/telemetry.md

 ---
 RFC: unassigned
-Title: User behaviour data from CLI tools
+Title: User behaviour data collection
 Author: Thom May <thom@chef.io>
+Author: Charles Johnson <charles@chef.io>
 Status: Draft
 Type: Informational
 ---

-# User behaviour data from CLI tools
+# User behaviour data collection

-In order to provide greater insight into how our users interact with our tools, this RFC introduces a framework for defining the collection, storage and deletion of anonymized usage data (telemetry) that can be applied to any Chef tools.
+In order to provide greater insight into how our users interact with our tools, this RFC introduces a framework for defining the policies for the collection (sharing), storage, and deletion of anonymized product usage data that can be applied to any Chef project.

 ## Motivation

-    As an interaction designer,
+    As a UX designer at Chef,
-    I want to understand how our users use our tools, so that I can improve their experience.
+    I want to understand how people use Chef tools, so that I can improve their experience.

-    As a product owner,
+    As a product owner at Chef,
-    I want to learn which tools and commands are most used, so I can prioritise development.
+    I want to learn which Chef tools and commands are most used, so I can prioritise development.

 ## Specification

-This RFC defines the core of user behaviour insight and telemetry.
-It does not define how individual apps would implement telemetry, and it is expected that each app would create a follow up RFC that details their behaviour and the types of data that would be tracked.
+This RFC defines the core of product usage data sharing.
+It does not define how individual apps will implement product usage data sharing, and it is expected that each app would create a follow up RFC that details individaul behaviour, and the types of data that will be shared with Chef Sofware.

 ### Opt Out by default

-Experience (with Habitat and Automate) has shown that opt-in responses to usage data result in very small (and potentially biased) sample sets.
-In order to gather robust data, our tools will send data by default.
-The tools will provide clear information to allow the user to easily opt out, and any opt out will apply to all Chef CLI tools.
+Experience (with Habitat and Automate) has shown that default opt-out for product usage data sharing provides sample sets that are too small (and potentially biased) to draw meaningful conclusions.
+In order to gather meaningful data, Chef tools will share anonymized usage data by default.
+The tools will provide clear information to allow the user to easily opt-out.
+Any workstation or client opt-out will be honored by all Chef workstation or client tools.

+Server tools may each require their own separate opt-out.

 ### Implementation

-All Chef CLI tools will use a centralized configuration to provide consistent behaviour data.
-If the configuration is not present, a telemetry enabled application will generate a new UUID, and create a well formatted configuration file.
-It will notify the user that data collection and transmission is enabled, and permit the user to easily opt out.
+All Chef Workstation and client tools will use a centralized configuration for product usage data sharing, in order to provide a consistent experience.
+If the configuration is not present, a data-sharing-enabled application will generate a new UUID, and create a well formatted configuration file.
+It will notify the user that product usage data sharing is enabled, and permit the user to easily opt out.

-All telemetry enabled applications will provide simple ways for a user to discover the status of data collection and transmission, and to opt out.
+All product usage data sharing enabled applications will provide simple ways for a user to discover the status of product usage data sharing, and to opt-out.

 ### Privacy and Data Retention

 All collected data will be subject to Chef's [privacy policy](https://www.chef.io/privacy-policy/), which is Privacy Shield certified.
 Any collected data can be deleted upon request.

 ### Types of collected data

-Some data we envisage collecting includes:
+Some data we envisage collecting includes, but is not limited to:

- - Community Cookbooks and versions (in policyfiles or berkshelf)
+ - Community Cookbooks used, and versions (in policyfiles or berkshelf)
  - Kitchen plugins
  - Vagrant boxes
  - Commands and options attempted

-### Sample message
+### Example sample message

 ```json
 {